 Prerequisites for Admission

-Students entering the Applied Plant Sciences graduate program should have a foundation in the physical and biological sciences, preferably with some emphasis in plant science.
-A minimum of 10 credits of math and physics, 12 credits of chemistry and biochemistry, and 15 credits of biological or agricultural sciences are recommended for admission.
-In addition, students should have completed a B.S. or B.A. degree in agriculture, biology, or other related life sciences.
-Students with a B.S. or B.A. degree outside these areas may be admitted with the requirement that they take the prerequisite courses noted above at the undergraduate level in addition to their graduate coursework.
+Students entering the Applied Plant Sciences program should have a foundation in the biological and physical sciences, preferably with an emphasis in plant science.
+A minimum of 10 credits of math and physics, 12 credits of chemistry, and 15 credits of biological or agricultural sciences are recommended for admission.
+Applicants typically have completed a B.S. or B.A. degree in agriculture or biology.
+Students with a B.S. or B.A. degree outside these areas may be admitted with the requirement that they take the above prerequisite courses in addition to their graduate coursework.

 - Although this is not required, get in touch with one or more professors whose interests are similar to yours.
 Individual professors would be able to provide you with more specific information regarding opportunities for graduate education and research in their respective programs.
-See the list of professors under the Agronomy/Agroecology, Horticultural Science, Plant Breeding/Molecular Genetics, and Applied Plant Sciences specializations.
+See the list of professors under the Agronomy/Agroecology, Horticulture, and Plant Breeding/Molecular Genetics specializations.

-- Give your references plenty of time to write your letters of recommendation.
+- Give your references plenty of time to write letters on your behalf.